marinuslouw/exegetic-new-site/content/internal/procedure-version-control.md

 $ git stash pop
 ```

 Commit your changes as detailed above.

+If a branch has been worked on for an extended period of time, one should ensure the branch stays current by merging `dev` into the branch.

 ## Merge Requests